tdolan21/tool-calling-playground/playgrounds/ollama/README.md

         st.session_state.tool_manager.register_tool("calculator", Calculator())
 ```

 This allows essentially any function to be used by a language model.
-Once a fucntion is registered the instructions will be editable in UI if you initiate the function.
+Once a function is registered the instructions will be editable in UI if you initiate the function.

 Functions are all designed to be dedicated so if you initiate the function it will try to use it.
 I have had much less success with the model choosing to use the functions reliably and staying in a standard chat simply on its own knowledge.